DataQualityCommittee/documentation/guidance/VariableInterestEntities.md

 All of the values in the table above will be tagged with the members _VariableInterestEntityPrimaryBeneficiaryMember_ and _ReportableLegalEntitiesMember._

 US GAAP taxonomies up to 2019 included in the VIE section of the taxonomy a balance sheet location axis to facilitate reporting the balances on the balance sheet of the portion applicable to the VIE.
 This was originally designed to allow the use of the Consolidated VIE line items in conjunction with the _BalanceSheetLocationAxis_.
-This approach however is inconsistent with the introduction of the consolidation axis in the US GAAP taxonomy.
+This approach however is inconsistent with the introduction of the _ConsolidatedEntitiesAxis_ in the US GAAP taxonomy.
 The recommended approach is to discontinue use of the _BalanceSheetLocationAxis_ and instead use the balance sheet line items with the _ConsolidatedEntitiesAxis_ and _VariableInterestEntityPrimaryBeneficiaryMember_  as discussed above.
 Filers should not use the following elements for VIE reporting in their filings<sup>[[2]](#ftn2)</sup>:

 1. VariableInterestEntityConsolidatedAssetsCurrent
 2. VariableInterestEntityConsolidatedAssetsNoncurrent